acmsigsoft/EmpiricalStandards/Standards/QualitativeSurveys.md

 </standard>

 ---
-<sup>[1](#myfootnote1)</sup> L. Harvey.
+<sup id="[1](#myfootnote1)">L. Harvey.
 2015.
-Beyond member-checking: A dialogic approach to the research interview, International Journal of Research & Method in Education, 38, 1, 23–38.
+Beyond member-checking: A dialogic approach to the research interview, International Journal of Research & Method in Education, 38, 1, 23–38.</sup>